Jon Langford is Undersung

 I’ve never seen the Wacos play live, as near as I can tell, they play in Chicago and at the South By Southwest festival and that is it.
 A bunch of unused song lyrics of Jon’s were taken by Canada’s own the Sadies and with the help of Blue Rodeo’s Greg Keelor and Jon himself was turned into Mayors of the Moon which made a lot critics best of lists for Americana, which was ironic as not a single American played on the record.

-I was trying to double check the lyrics to a newer Wacos song called “Missing Link” which came on randomly in iTunes when I stumbled across a bunch of video footage from a DVD I’ll have to buy when I get a job.
-The folks at Bloodshoot made the following performance available on YouTube.
+I was trying to double check the lyrics to a newer Wacos song called “Missing Link” which came on randomly in iTunes when I stumbled across a bunch of video footage from a DVD which I eventually bought when I got a job.
+The folks at Bloodshot made the following performance available on YouTube.
+Now in 2024, Bloodshot is not the record label it once was.
 It is of the song “Nashville Radio” which perhaps is a bit slower and sadder in its original incarnation, but live the Wacos are known more for volume and alcohol consumption than ballads.
 This song was originally a 45 vinyl single or something, I don’t think it appears on any Waco album, it is Langford solo song.

 During my MBA I even quoted a Wacos song in a paper I had to write on marketing in the Californian wine industry.
 I thought Mike LeRoy might appreciate the irony.